cosmos/cosmos-sdk/docs/docs/core/01-transactions.md

 An example can be seen [here](../run-node/03-txs.md#using-rest)

-#### Tendermint RPC
+#### CometBFT RPC

-The three methods presented above are actually higher abstractions over the Tendermint RPC `/broadcast_tx_{async,sync,commit}` endpoints, documented [here](https://docs.tendermint.com/master/rpc/#/Tx).
-This means that you can use the Tendermint RPC endpoints directly to broadcast the transaction, if you wish so.
+The three methods presented above are actually higher abstractions over the CometBFT RPC `/broadcast_tx_{async,sync,commit}` endpoints, documented [here](https://docs.tendermint.com/master/rpc/#/Tx).
+This means that you can use the CometBFT RPC endpoints directly to broadcast the transaction, if you wish so.